Top of the pageCheck Your Symptoms

 Hip problems may develop from overuse, bone changes with age, tumours, infection, changes in the blood supply, or a problem that was present from birth (congenital).
 Oddly enough, a person who has a hip problem often feels pain in the knee or thigh instead of the hip.
-The type of hip pain you have may help your doctor determine the cause of your pain.
+The type of hip pain you have may help your doctor find the cause of your pain.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: